Looking For A Chiropractor In Augusta?

 Fitness: Back pain is more common for those who aren’t physically fit.
 The spine may be not supported by weak abdominal and back muscles.
-Weekend warriors are those who exercise more than usual after being inactive.
-They are more likely be to sustain painful back injuries.
+Weekend warriors–people who exercise frequently after being inactive during the week–are more likely suffer from back injuries than people who have moderate daily activity.
 Research has shown that aerobic exercise, which is low-impact, can help to maintain intervertebral health.

 Weight gain: Being overweight, obese or rapidly gaining weight can place stress on your back and lead directly to low back pain.

 Genetics: Back pain can be caused by a variety of factors, including ankylosing spinelitis (a form arthritis that causes fusion of the vertebral joints and immobilization).

 Factors associated with your job: Any job that requires heavy lifting or pushing or pulling, or involves twisting or vibrating your spine, can lead injury or back pain.
 Poor posture or sitting in a slouchy chair can cause pain.

 Overloaded backpacks can lead to muscular fatigue in children.

 Your mental well-being can have an impact on the risk of backache.
 Anxiety, depression, and stress can make you more susceptible to back pain.

 Pregnancy Weight Gain, Hormones, And Back Pain